greenelab/deep-review/manuscript.md

 Taking this idea to the extreme, genomic data has been artificially encoded as images in order to benefit from pre-trained image classifiers [@FVfZESYP].
 "Model zoos" -- collections of pre-trained models -- are not yet common in biomedical domains but have started to appear in genomics applications [@19EJTHByG; @117PEpTMe].
 However, it is important to note that sharing models trained on individual data requires great care because deep learning models can be attacked to identify examples used in training.
-One possible solution to protect individual samples includes training models under differential privacy [@ucHUOABT], which has been used in the biomedical domain [@fbIH12yd].
+One possible solution to protect individual samples includes training models under differential privacy [@LiCxcgZp], which has been used in the biomedical domain [@fbIH12yd].
 We discussed this issue as well as recent techniques to mitigate these concerns in the patient categorization section.

 DeepChem [@P4ixsM8i; @Ytvk62dX; @16OPHvAij] and DragoNN [@117PEpTMe] exemplify the benefits of sharing pre-trained models and code under an open source license.